ZSL London Zoo seeks to provide equal opportunity for all to enjoy the animal exhibits and visitor facilities.

 Access for Conference and Banqueting clients

 Access for some conference and banqueting rooms is limited or currently unavailable.
 The following areas are fully equipped – The Prince Albert suite, Huxley Lecture Theatre, Bartlett Room and Regent’s Canal Room.
 The Raffles Suite and Mappin Pavilion have partial access facilities.
 Please contact us to find out more about the room you are using.
 020 7449 6562 or email email@example.com.

-- Men only: by the Aquarium
+- Next to the Aquarium